Spin-wave excitations in presence of nanoclusters of magnetic impurities: Numerical results and discussion

 \ We first start with the calculation of the magnon DOS for the homogeneously diluted case.
 The average magnon DOS is given by $\rho_{avg}(\omega)=\frac{1}{N_{imp}}\sum_{i}\langle\rho_{i}^{c}(\omega)\rangle_c$, where $\rho_{i}^{c}(\omega)$ is the local magnon DOS, which reads $\rho_{i}^{c}(\omega)=-\frac{1}{2\pi\langle{S_i^z}\rangle} {\rm Im} G_{ii}^{c}(\omega)$.
 In what follows $\langle...\rangle_c$ denotes the average over disorder configurations.
-Figure~\ref{fig1} shows $\rho_{avg}$ as a function of the energy $\omega$, for the two different values of $\lambda$ mentioned above.
-The average over disorder is performed for a few hundred configurations in all the following calculations. $\rho_{avg}$ is found to exhibit a regular Gaussian-like shape for the case of $\lambda$=$a$.
+Figure~\ref{fig2} shows $\rho_{avg}$ as a function of the energy $\omega$, for the two different values of $\lambda$ mentioned above.
+The average over disorder is performed for a few hundred configurations (typically 200) in all the following calculations, although it was found that about 100 configurations are sufficient for the sampling and the results converge beyond that. $\rho_{avg}$ is found to exhibit a regular Gaussian-like shape for the case of $\lambda$=$a$.
 The broad peak is located at 0.42$W$ with a half-width of about 0.36$W$ ($W$ is the magnon excitation bandwidth).
-For longer ranged couplings, $\rho_{avg}$ remains essentially similar to that of $\lambda=a$.
-On the other hand, for short-ranged couplings ($\lambda=a/2$), $\rho_{avg}$ has a more irregular and richer structure.
+For longer ranged couplings, $\rho_{avg}$ remains essentially similar to that of $\lambda$=$a$.
+On the other hand, for short-ranged couplings ($\lambda$=$a/2$), $\rho_{avg}$ has a more irregular and richer structure.
 The peak in $\rho_{avg}$ is now located at much lower energy, 0.06$W$, and a clear long tail extending toward the high energies with multiple shoulders appears.
-These additional features result from clusters of impurities weakly coupled to the rest of the system.
+These irregular features can be attributed to regions of impurities which are weakly connected to each other due to the short-range nature of the interactions.
+Effectively they behave as isolated regions which have their own eigenmodes, and these in turn contribute to the irregular shoulders appearing in the DOS.
 These shoulders become even more pronounced for shorter ranged interactions.
-It is interesting to note that a similar kind of magnon DOS was obtained in the case of (Ga,Mn)As\cite{akash2011}.
-However, in Ref. \onlinecite{akash2011} the exchange couplings used had been directly calculated from the ``$V$-$J$'' model.
-It has been found that $\lambda=a/3$ provides a very good fit for these couplings.
+In the case of $\lambda$=$a$ these shoulders are absent because of the longer range nature of the couplings.
+It is interesting to note that a similar kind of magnon DOS (as in Figure~\ref{fig2}(b)) was obtained in the case of (Ga,Mn)As\cite{akash2011}.
+However, in \cite{akash2011} the exchange couplings used had been directly calculated from the ``$V$-$J$'' model.
+It has been found that $\lambda$=$a/3$ provides a very good fit for these couplings.